kjadhav1/kjadhav1/README.md

 - 👋 Hi, I’m @kjadhav1
-- 👀 I’m interested in Tableau,Python, SQL Server
+- 👀 I have hands on experience on Looker, Tableau, Power BI, MySQL, HTML, Python, GCP
-- 🌱 I’m currently learning Machine Learning
+- 🌱 My interest lies in Machine Learning, Deep learning, Data science.
 - 💞️ I’m looking to collaborate on Tableau
-- 📫 How to reach me kjadhav11@yahoo.com
+- 📫 How to reach me onlykiranjadhav@gmail.com